lvasquez/lvasquez.github.io/about.md

 permalink: /about/
 ---

-Hey there! my name is Luis, I’m a software developer, MCSD, BDD/TDD guy, Geek, drinker, Arch Linux and Windows user =), bikes and cats lover and once upon a time guitar player and Gamer.
+Hey there! my name is Luis, I’m a software developer, MCSD - Web Applications, BDD/TDD guy, Geek, drinker, Arch Linux and Windows user =), gamer, bikes and cats lover and once upon a time guitar player.
 <br>
 <br>